What Are Dental Veneers & How Do They Work?

-The point of a veneers procedure is to mask unattractive healthy teeth, transforming them into a smile you’ve individually designed with the help of your dentist.
-Veneers don’t repair or reinforce broken, worn teeth, but they do improve the appearance of teeth that are structurally sound and intact.
+The point of a dental veneer procedure is to mask unattractive healthy teeth, transforming them into a smile you’ve individually designed with the help of your dentist.
+Veneers don’t repair or reinforce broken teeth, worn teeth, but they do improve the appearance of teeth that are structurally sound and intact.
 They’re not made to treat areas of active tooth decay or severely worn/broken teeth.
 Veneers are only for aesthetic purposes.

 Why Would I Need Veneers?